jlapeyre/Symata.jl/README.md

 #### Plotting

-Symata supports some plotting via `Plot.jl`.
+The development branch of Symata supports some plotting via `Plot.jl`.
+How to switch branches is described above.

 For instance, these commands work:

 ```
 Plot( :(sin) , Table(Pi * RandomReal(), [100]), color => red)